FIFO Read HDRS block

 Simulink® Real-Time™ Library for RS-232

-streams that have embedded identifiers.
-The data following a particular
+ASCII data streams that have embedded identifiers.
+The data following

-header might have varying lengths, but has a common termination marker
+a particular header can have varying lengths, but has a common termination

-this same functionality with the sample FIFO Read block, doing so
+can attain this same functionality with the FIFO Read/Write

 contains the following examples that illustrate how to use the FIFO